 This means a VP of Marketing can now more fully optimize their spend to meet both online and in-store sales goals.

 c.
 Increase efficiency by leveraging first-party data.

-Using data onboarding to leverage your existing data with your online retargeting partner to further enable 1-to-1 marketing campaigns produces a large increase in efficiency for marketing departments by ensuring that campaigns are better optimized.
+Using data onboarding to leverage your existing data with your online retargeting partner to further enable one-to-one marketing campaigns produces a large increase in efficiency for marketing departments by ensuring that campaigns are better optimized.

 Want to learn more?